IEC 60904-9:2020 Standard for Solar Simulators

 Therefore, if you used a gas discharge lamp to match the overall intensity for a wide spectral bin (100 nm to 200 nm wide, for example), chances were high that you were not only matching the intensity, but the overall shape of the solar spectrum as well.
 Therefore, the standards for solar simulators only needed to be written in such a way that the relative intensity in several large bins was specified: 18.4% for the spectral bin from 400 nm to 500 nm, 19.9% for the spectral bin from 500 nm to 600 nm, and so on.

-What this means is that many LEDs have to be combined to produce a solar simulator.
-With this new approach to building solar simulators come new ways to meet the letter of the standard without necessarily meeting the spirit.This is important because it’s possible for a Class AAA solar simulator to have such a distorted spectrum that any test results they produce do not strongly correspond to a device or material’s behaviour under actual sunlight.
+With this new approach to building solar simulators come new ways to meet the letter of the standard without necessarily meeting the spirit.
+This is important because a Class AAA solar simulator can have such a distorted spectrum that any test results they produce do not strongly correspond to a device or material’s behaviour under actual sunlight.
 Class A spectral match, for a layperson, implies a certain fidelity and trustworthiness that can, in fact, be absent.
 A solar simulator with a distorted spectrum that meets the definition of Class A spectral match might lead to false conclusions about device characteristics, which is detrimental to good research and progress.

 Let’s take, for example, the 400 nm – 500 nm spectral range.
 If you need 18.4% of my spectral intensity to be in this range to meet Class A spectral match requirements, there’s no restriction on where this 18.4% has to lie within the range.
-You can buy a very strong blue LED that produces light from roughly 400 nm to 440 nm.
+You can buy a strong blue LED that produces light from roughly 400 nm to 440 nm.
 As long as your LED is bright enough to produce 18.4% of the intensity of the AM1.5G spectrum, you can meet the standards for Class A spectral match without producing any light from 440 nm to 500 nm.
-These kinds of massive spectral holes simply weren’t possible with gas discharge lamps.
-If the intensity had dropped in a portion of a bin, it dropped in the entire bin, meaning that the lamp would no longer meet the standard for a high-quality solar simulator.

-Therefore, to help users understand the performance of LED solar simulators, and to encourage the production of solar simulators that meet the spirit of true sunlight reproduction, the IEC has added a few additional metrics that can be used to evaluate and communicate the performance of solar simulators – specifically, LED solar simulators.
+Therefore, to help users understand the performance of LED solar simulators and to encourage the production of solar simulators that meet the spirit of true sunlight reproduction, the IEC has added a few additional metrics that can be used to evaluate and communicate the performance of solar simulators – specifically, LED solar simulators.

 These two new metrics are spectral coverage and spectral deviation, which we’ll discuss below.

-What does Class A+ Standard mean?
+What does the IEC 60904-9 Class A+ Standard mean?

 For all three original standard metrics by which solar simulators are measured – spectral match, spatial non-uniformity, and temporal instability – Class A+ is twice as good as Class A.